kelvin-ahiakpor/Whats.The.Hot.Topic.In.Town/README.md

 ### Overview
 This project addresses the rampant spread of misinformation and disinformation through credible news reporting using Natural Language Processing (NLP) and Hugging Face Transformers.
 It aims to provide verified, insightful, and tailored information by analyzing news and understanding underlying sentiments.
+This project automates the extraction, summarization from "All Africa", storing all scraped news data in an SQLLite3 database.
+It is designed to provide on-the-go accessible news reporting to individuals, journalists, and social trend enthusiasts with trending news topics in African countries.
 ### Application Demo
-Link to application demo: [App Video Demo](https://www.youtube.com/watch?v=0HMjTxKRbaI)
+Link to application demo: [App Video Demo](https://youtu.be/g32Ly-Z1nrk)

 ### Interactive app link
 Link to interactive app: [Interactive App](https://whats-the-hot-topic-in-town.streamlit.app/)